 GLP Manufacturing of parenteral products for preclinical studies.

 GLP (Good Laboratory Practice) manufacturing refers to the production of parenteral products (such as injectable drugs) in accordance with good laboratory practices.
 GLP manufacturing is typically performed in support of preclinical studies, which are conducted to evaluate the safety and effectiveness of a product prior to its clinical testing in humans.
+GLP manufacturing is designed to ensure the consistency, quality, and reliability of parenteral products that are used in preclinical studies.
+It involves strict guidelines for the production, testing, and documentation of these products, including the use of appropriate facilities, equipment, and procedures.

 To conduct GLP manufacturing of parenterals for preclinical studies, a company must have a well-defined quality management system in place that is designed to meet the requirements of GLP.
 This includes the use of standard operating procedures (SOPs) that outline the steps involved in the production, testing, and documentation of the product.